feathersui/feathersui-starling/themes/MetalWorksMobileTheme/README.md

 # Metal Works Mobile Theme for Feathers

-This [Feathers](http://feathersui.com/) theme combines has an industrial aesthetic with bright orange highlights.
+This [Feathers](http://feathersui.com/) theme for mobile devices combines has an industrial aesthetic with bright orange highlights.

 ## Credits